chocolatey/choco-wiki/Installation.md

 iwr https://chocolatey.org/install.ps1 | iex
 ~~~

-If that is still too much to type, [Jay Bazuzi](https://twitter.com/jaybazuzi) (independent from Chocolatey) [has created a short link](https://twitter.com/jaybazuzi/status/625080286934466560) "cin.st" that points to https://chocolatey.org/install.ps1.
-So you can use `iwr https://cin.st | iex`.
-It is a redirect that we do not own, so we don't recommend it.
-There could also be security issues surrounding shortlinks.
-Plus we've had reports that without the right security certificates, the link does not work over "https".
-If you care about security, please only use the recommended links above (unless you've decided to trust Jay and the shortlink service he has used to create the link).

 There are a few ways to install Chocolatey.
 Chocolatey exists as a [NuGet package](http://chocolatey.org/packages/chocolatey), so virtually any way you can get a NuGet package, you have the opportunity to then install it.

 ## Requirements